-Cheesy scalloped potatoes, also called potatoes au gratin, made from scratch are one of the most delicious potato side dishes around.
-This recipe uses gruyere, thyme, and a bit of sage for rich, herby flavor.
+Cheesy, thinly sliced scalloped potatoes, also called potatoes au gratin, made from scratch are one of the most delicious potato side dishes around.
+This recipe uses Yukon gold potatoes, grated gruyere and parmesan cheese, thyme, and a bit of rosemary too for rich, herby flavor.

 Okay, not to like “toot my own horn”, but these potatoes are one of the best things I’ve ever made.
 As soon as I was done taking these photos, I stood over my stove eating them straight from the dish with a fork.
 That’s when you know you have a winner.

 On the other hand, how could these scalloped potatoes be bad when they’re loaded with heavy cream, gruyere cheese, and fall herbs like thyme, rosemary, and sage?
 The answer is: they can’t.